Pax Assyriaca: Economic development

 Though the period is named the "Assyrian Peace" there was still some unrest within the empire with many revolts and uprisings and continuation of military expansion.
 However, the period was noticeably more peaceful and prosperous considering that power was much more stabilized and centralized than ever before under this one political entity.
 The development of Ekron, one of the five Philistine pentapolis, is a testament to the result of the development that was made possible by the Pax Assyriaca.
 Ekron Grew prosperous during the Pax Assyriaca after 200 years of decline.
 The city grew nearly 8 times in size and experienced vast economic expansion.
-Ekron was the center of production of olive oil for the empire during this period and a large producer of textiles which can be seen with the discoveries of looms and olive oil installments in the area.
+Ekron was the center of production of olive oil for the empire during this period and a large producer of textiles which can be seen with the discoveries of looms and olive oil installations in the area.
 With findings of more than 115 olive oil installments, Ekron is estimated to produce around 1000 tons of olive oil annually.
 However, there is no evidence that there was any of either product before the period indicating that the economic growth was caused by the Pax Assyriaca.
-The large hordes of silver found in excavated Ekron palaces that were constructed by the elite show the extent of the economic prosperity that Ekron was experiencing.
-The construction of this zone of elites indicates the clear distinction between the higher and lower classes was emerging due to the influx of wealth to those who were in control of the production and management of Ekron's politics and economy.
+The large hoards of silver found in excavated Ekron palaces that were constructed by the elite show the extent of the economic prosperity that Ekron was experiencing.
+The construction of this zone of elites indicates that a clear distinction between the higher and lower classes was emerging due to the influx of wealth to those who were in control of the production and management of Ekron's politics and economy.
 Even after the withdrawal of the Assyrians, the city continued to prosper, indicating the long-lasting effects of the Pax Assyriaca on cities such as Ekron.

 The Assyrian relationship with the Phoenicians during this period further contributed to the economic development of Neo Assyria.
 Phoenicia was another vassal state that paid tribute to the Neo Assyrians.
 As a major economic factor in the area, the Phoenicians conducted trade within the empire bringing wine, lumber, ivory, metals, and ideas thanks to the extensive maritime network they had established.
 Becoming a major source of resources, Phoenicians had to find new means in order to supply the large demand of the large Assyrian Empire resulting in Phoenician expansion in order to obtain colonies to gain more resources.
-The Phoenicians were instrumental in the trade of iron throughout the Mediterranean as they controlled three iron-producing regions: Cyprus, Cilicia, and Crete.
-Due to their extensive trade networks, the Phoenicians were able to connect Greece and Mesopotamia in trade of not only goods but ideas that would result in the spread of the Assyrian alphabet, art, and architecture towards the west.
+The Phoenicians were instrumental in the trade of iron throughout the Mediterranean as they controlled three iron-producing regions: Cyprus, Cilicia, Crete, Constantinople, Cappadoccia and many other places starting with C. Due to their extensive trade networks, the Phoenicians were able to connect Greece and Mesopotamia in trade of not only goods but ideas that would result in the spread of the Assyrian alphabet, art, and architecture towards the west.